Postcard: Los Angeles 11/5/2021

-In 1985, I was a high school junior driving a used Pontiac Phoenix (aw yeah).
-Someone gave me a tape to listen to; I popped it in and heard... magic.
-Loving Blister in the Sun is a cliché, but the opening notes, the spare and yet somehow full sound, the brushes on the snare drum, the odd lyrics, and a chorus you could belt out full-throated were miraculous.
+In 1985, as a high school junior, I drove a used Pontiac Phoenix (aw yeah).
+Someone gave me a tape to listen to; I popped it in and heard...magic.
+Loving Blister in the Sun is a cliché, but the opening notes, the spare and somehow full sound, the brushes on the snare drum, the odd lyrics, and a chorus you could belt out full-throated were miraculous.

 A few days later, I gave a girl a ride home.
 I knew she liked OMD and New Order, but it didn't matter - she was going to listen to the Femmes as we cruised down the freeway.
 After Blister in the Sun and Kiss Off, she stopped the tape and said, "I can't see you listening to music like this."
 I couldn't tell if she was insulting me or complimenting me.